diffplug/spotless/README.md

 		trimTrailingWhitespace()
 		indentWithTabs() // or spaces.
 Takes an integer argument if you don't like 4 endWithNewline()
-	}

-	format 'cpp', {
-		target '**/*.hpp', '**/*.cpp'

-		// you can add simple replace rules customReplace      'Not enough space after if', 'if(', 'if ('
-		// or complex regex rules
-		customReplaceRegex 'Too much space after if', 'if +\\(', 'if ('

-		// Everything before the first #include or #pragma will be replaced with the header licenseHeaderFile 'spotless.license.cpp', '#'
-		// The '#' is treated as regex which is applied to each line, so you can
-		// make a more complex header delimiter if you require it

 		// you can also call out to your own function custom 'superFormatter', {